Career Opportunities: MS-Infectious Disease and Global health

 “Many of the [MS-IDGH] classes provided me with a solid foundation for classes I have taken or will take in veterinary school, such as immunology, bacteriology, virology, and parasitology.
 I also learned a lot about time management and was able to gain a good background in laboratory research.”

-– Megan Ellis, first year veterinary student, Colorado State University
+– Megan Ellis, veterinary student, Colorado State University

 – Dylan Champer, Safety and Compliance Officer, University of South Florida